Chart Color Schemes

 Household Composition

-Kotara features high concentrations of group households, with a median household size of 2.6 people
+Kotara features high concentrations of group households, with a higher-than-average median household size

 Family households account for 74.6% of all households, including 34.3% couples with children, 27.0% couples without children, and 12.1% single parent families.
-Non-family households constitute the remaining 25.4%, with lone person households at 21.4% and group households comprising 3.9%.
-The median household size is 2.6 people.
+Non-family households constitute the remaining 25.4%, with lone person households at 21.4% and group households making up 3.9%.
+The median household size is 2.6 people, larger than the Rest of NSW average of 2.4.

 Frequently Asked Questions - Households